sirjansapkota/GP_Sorghumhybrids/README.md

 ## data
 Phenotypic data for hybrids is in "**HDP_Heterosis_ByBlock.csv**", contains hybrid values (Hyb_v), mid parent heterosi (MPH), etc.

-**GRM_phased_thinned.RData** has the genomic relationship matrices (GRM) calculated from the marker data, G = inbred additive GRM, A = hybrid additive GRM, and D = hbyrid dominance matrix.
+**GRM_phased_thinned.RData** has the genomic relationship matrices (GRM) calculated from the marker data, G = inbred additive GRM, A = hybrid additive GRM, and D = hybrid dominance matrix.

 ## results
 Output folder has RData files that has details from model fit and variance components and BLUPs/GBLUPs.